 - Participating in Staff Seminars and Professional Learning activities to further enhance the quality of programs offered.

-- Engaging in mutual professional formation and providing collegial support, particularly if at lead or highly accomplished level.
+- Engaging in mutual professional formation and providing collegial support, particularly if at Leader or highly accomplished level.

-- Participating in co-curricular activities and overnight stays of the College.
+- Participating in co-curricular activities and overnight stays as required by various College events.

-- Attending whole school assemblies, Interhouse carnivals, whole school Masses and Liturgies, relevant House Masses and other College events (for part time teachers, whenever these run during scheduled on-campus time).
+- Attending whole school Masses, relevant House Masses, Liturgies and Assemblies, Inter-House carnivals and other College events (for part time teachers, whenever these run during scheduled on-campus time).